rafaelribeiro1510/Course-Scheduling-Optimization/formulation.md

 ### Enhancements

 An apparent problem with the final solutions found was that the schedules were denser on the first days of the sets.
 This is a known problem in the realm of scheduling optimization problems, and can be somewhat solved by imposing a soft constraint requiring all days in a schedule to have about the same number of classes.
-We however believe this constraint would make the problem non-linear when using a trivial implementation with the absolute value function.
+However, we believe this constraint would make the problem non-linear when using a trivial implementation with the absolute value function.